Ever thought of getting a PhD? Wonder if it is worth it or not?

 Why Get A PhD?

-- Persona goal – For me, it was a personal goal.
+- Personal goal – For me, it was a personal goal.
 Nothing else.
-I never planned to go into academia (really, I was drug in kicking and screaming) but just wanted to get to the PhD level.
+I never planned to go into academia (really, I was dragged in kicking and screaming,) but just wanted to get to the PhD level.

-- If you plan to teach, adds real value.
+- If you plan to teach, it adds real value.

 - Some jobs do require it.
 High level think tanks and related positions in organizations (yes – even corporations) hire only PhDs.

 - Sets you apart.
 You are in the 1%.
-Not always as positive thing, but this coupled with some common sense (no – the PhD and common sense to not have to be mutually exclusive) can help in some situations.
+Not always as a positive thing, but this coupled with some common sense (no – the PhD and common sense do not have to be mutually exclusive) can help in some situations.

 This is my view on things.
-But, I am asked so often about strategy of how to get the PhD, the I am now doing some webinars on the subject.
+But I am asked so often about strategy on how to get that PhD, the I am now doing some webinars on the subject.
 So, I expect soon I will know more PhDs!